5.4.1 Principal/CEO

 Schools can access details of ASQA’s regulatory decisions including the RTO’s details, the name of the principal/CEO and the type of regulatory decision imposed.

-RTOs are required to be compliant at all times with the current Standards for Registered Training Organisations (RTOs) 2015 (Cth).
+RTOs are required to be compliant at all times with the Standards for Registered Training Organisations (RTOs) 2015 (Cth).
 If non-compliance issues are not addressed within specified timelines, the National Vocational Education and Training Regulator Act 2011 (Cth) provides a range of sanctions and additional conditions on registration, including the suspension or cancellation of RTO registration.

 5.4.2 RTO manager